Moritz-hubb/CulinaChef-iOS/Legal_Texts/Privacy_EN.md

 ## 6. Your Rights under the GDPR

-You have the following rights:
+You have the following rights regarding your personal data:

 - **Access (Art.
 15):** Receive information about your stored data.
 - **Rectification (Art.
 16):** Correct inaccurate or incomplete data.